 After 7 years in the British Army, Andrew embarked on a career in commodities in 1987 starting with 5 years as a sugar broker in London, England.
 In 1992 he moved with his family to Durban, South Africa for 6 years as Export Manager for the South African Sugar Association managing the export programme of $400 million, before returning to the UK as a Commercial Director in Tate & Lyle Sugar’s trading division.
 After two years, Andrew then became a founding member of the website and information portal www.sugaronline.com.
 He set up and spent 5 years running his own private business supplying packaging to the international fruit industry, mainly for the transportation of citrus from Central/South America and Africa to Europe.
-In 2005, Andrew started the drive of Vallis Group into Africa with its first CMA in Ghana and Mali.
-Since then, the company has grown to over 250 operations managed through its 29 subsidiaries and 570+ staff.
-20% of the commodities handled now are fuel and the associated management of tank farms.
+In 2005, Andrew started the drive of the Vallis Group into Africa with its first CMA in Ghana and Mali.
+Since then, the company has grown to over 325 monthly operations managed through its 30 subsidiaries with operational units in a further 12 countries.
+Vallis Group has a geographical footprint in Africa and the Middle East of 51 countries through 35 subsidiaries, 5 sub-contract partners and operations in a further 11 run from neighbouring countries.
+Andrew was appointed in 2021 as a global board member of the TIC Council www.tic-council.org.
 Andrew is the Managing Director and a minority shareholder.
 He is married with two children and lives in England.
-Andrew is a fervent Brexiteer.
 His main interests are Tottenham Hotspur football club, international politics, and endurance sporting events.

 After his tertiary education in business studies, Charles worked with Uganda Electricity Distribution Company (Umeme Ltd) from 2006 to 2010.
 Charles joined Vallis in December 2010 as a Stock Control Monitor at Ugacof which is the leading coffee exporter in Uganda.
 Due to his hard work, he was promoted to Warehouse Supervisor in November 2013.
 Charles was transferred to Tanzania where he worked as a Stock Control Consultant in Morogoro and Dodoma from November 2013 and October 2014, where he watched over the operations of Export Trading Group (ETG).
 He went back to Uganda from October 2014 to April 2015 to work as a Site Operations Supervisor at ETG and Joseph Initiative Site.
 In June 2017, Charles was transferred to Rwanda, and has been working since then as a Country Supervisor.
 Charles has a passion for sports, especially football both locally and internationally, and he is a fan of SC Villa (Uganda) and Chelsea FC (UK).
 He is a family man with a lovely 8-year-old daughter.